 Existing law, the Real Estate Law, provides for the licensure and regulation of real estate brokers and salespersons by the Real Estate Commissioner, the chief officer of the Department of Real Estate within the Business, Consumer Services, and Housing Agency.
 Existing law makes a willful violation of the Real Estate Law a crime.

-This bill would make a written offer on behalf of a buyer in violation of these provisions by a licensed person under the Real Estate Law a violation of the person's licensing law.
+This bill would make a written offer in violation of these provisions by a licensed person under the Real Estate Law on their own behalf, or on behalf of another person while conducting licensed activity, a violation of the person's licensing law, unless SB 641 is enacted and becomes operative, in which case the offer would be a violation of a provision added by SB 641.
 The bill would authorize the Attorney General, a county counsel, city attorney, or a district attorney to bring a civil action to enforce these provisions.
-In addition to any other available remedies or penalties, for violations of these provisions, the bill would grant a seller the right to cancel a real property sales contract, authorize an assessment of a civil penalty, and make the violations a misdemeanor, as specified.
-By making a violation of the bill's provisions a violation of the Real Estate Law and creating a new crime, this bill would impose a state-mandated local program.
+In addition to any other available remedies or penalties, the bill would grant a seller the right to cancel a purchase agreement entered into in violation of these provisions, as specified.
+The bill would subject a person who violates the above-described prohibition on making an unsolicited offer to purchase real property in those ZIP Codes to an assessment of a civil penalty, and would make the violation a misdemeanor, as specified.
+By creating new crimes, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.